Post Company Registration Requirements in Kenya : KRA, KEBS, eTIMS, Banks)

 One of the most common misunderstandings is around KRA registration.
 Many people assume that once a company is registered on the eCitizen Company Registration body, KRA automatically creates a tax profile for it.
 That’s not how it works.

 Your company is a separate legal person, and it needs its own KRA PIN.
-This means logging into iTax, registering the company, and setting up the appropriate tax obligations depending on your activities—corporate income tax, VAT (if applicable), PAYE if you plan to hire staff, and so on.
+This means logging in to iTax, registering the company, and setting up the appropriate tax obligations based on your activities: corporate income tax, VAT (if applicable), PAYE if you plan to hire staff, and so on.

 Without this step, you may struggle to open a bank account, issue compliant invoices, or even onboard serious clients.
 Technically, you’re also non-compliant from day one, even if you’re not actively trading yet.